emhayki/Animated-Mathematics/README.md

-**Animated Mathematics** is a visual collection of maths functions animated with [Manim](https://www.manim.community/).
+**Animated Mathematics** is a growing collection of mathematical animations, visualisations, fractals, curves, simulations, and algorithm explanations created with [Manim Community](https://www.manim.community/).

+This project focuses on turning mathematics and computational concepts into engaging animations for learning, exploration, and visual storytelling.

-## About Manim
+# About Manim

-[Manim](https://www.manim.community/) (short for *Mathematical Animation Engine*) is an open-source Python library for creating precise and high-quality animations of mathematical concepts.
-Originally developed by Grant Sanderson (3Blue1Brown), it’s now maintained by an active community and widely used in maths education and visual storytelling.
+[Manim Community](https://www.manim.community/) (short for *Mathematical Animation Engine*) is an open-source Python library for creating precise mathematical animations and scientific visualisations.

+Originally created by Grant Sanderson for the 3Blue1Brown YouTube channel, Manim has become one of the most popular tools for educational mathematics animations.

+---

-## Requirements
+# Requirements

 To use this project, you'll need:

-- Python (version 3.8 or higher)
+- Python 3.8 or higher
-- pip (Python package installer)
+- pip
-- FFmpeg (for video rendering)
+- FFmpeg
-- (Optional) LaTeX (for rendering mathematical formulae)
+- (Optional) LaTeX for advanced mathematical rendering

 Install Manim with: